Ordina-Group/pythoneers-rust-workshop/README.md

 ## PyO3
 To combine the speed of Rust with the readability of Python, we use the PyO3 package.
 Keep difficult logic in Python and put easy but compute-heavy tasks in Rust.
-To use PyO3, follow these basic steps:
+To use PyO3, follow these basic steps: to use PyO3 we need to have `maturin` in the python environment, you can install it with: `pip install maturin`.

 Create a new Rust library in the root of your project:
 `cargo new intro_py_rs --lib`.